saikumarmalla/Assignment/README.md

 ```
 Output :
 ```
 Hello !
-I am saikumar, I cant study 24 / 7. my income is ₹35000 it is equal to $500. my email is sai @ gmail. com.
+I am saikumar, I wont study 24 / 7. my income is ₹35000 it is equal to $500. my email is sai @ gmail. com.
 My contact number is 9989233304.
 I was interested in iits and iiits.
 ```

 ### Usage